ComputeCanada/druid-dashboard/TESTING.md

 Postgres, LDAP and Selenium testing can only be performed if an appropriate container is running with the label 'postgres-beam', 'ldap-beam', or 'selenium-beam', respectively.

+OTRS testing *will create tickets and send e-mails*.
+The tickets will be automatically closed if successful, but e-mails will need to be verified before cleanup.
+OTRS testing is not included by `--all`.
 ```

 Typical uses are described following.